Business Contacts Can Boost Your Book Launch

 By Marissa Eigenbrood, Vice President

-Most of us have been told since we were college students or young professionals that networking is the key to our success.
-It’s about who you know and the relationships you’ve cultivated with those individuals that often makes the difference in taking our careers and other professional endeavors to the next level.
+Since we were college students or young professionals, most of us have been told that networking is the key to our success.
+It’s about who you know and the relationships you’ve cultivated with those who often make the difference in taking our careers and other professional endeavors to the next level.

 So, when it comes to launching your business book – an extension of your years of hard work, company and/or overall brand platform – I’m surprised at how often I hear that new business authors haven’t thought about the role their network will play in the success of their project.